 To learn more about the Green Lab Certification program, as well as resources and sustainable practices your lab can use, check out a past issue of the Green Labs Newsletter or join the Green Labs mailing list!

 How was the program developed?

-The Green Laboratory Certification Program was initiated by the Environmental Stewardship & Sustainability Office in an effort to minimize the environmental impact of laboratories at the University of Washington.
+The Green Laboratory Program was initiated by UW Sustainability in an effort to minimize the environmental impact of laboratories at the University of Washington.
 The Green Laboratory Certification Committee formed in Fall 2012 to develop the certification criteria and create resources to assist laboratories in their green efforts.
-The committee was led by a student intern and was comprised of members with varied expertise in laboratory operations, environmental health and safety, recycling, purchasing, and supplies.
+The committee was led by UW Sustainability's Certification Coordinator and was comprised of members with varied expertise in laboratory operations, environmental health and safety, recycling, purchasing, and supplies.

-The Environmental Stewardship & Sustainability Office also worked with the Program on the Environment to offer ENVIR 480, a hands-on course focused on green laboratories.
-The students' projects for the class - which included a shopping list of environmentally friendly laboratory products, a newsletter, a logo and more - were later integrated into the Certification Program.
-The program was officially launched in Spring 2013, helping the university achieve its conservation goals as outlined in the Climate Action Plan.
+UW Sustainability also worked with the Program on the Environment to offer ENVIR 480, a hands-on course focused on green laboratories.
+The student projects for the class - which included a shopping list of environmentally-friendly laboratory products, a newsletter, a logo and more - were later integrated into the certification program.
+The program was officially launched in Spring 2013 to help the university achieve its conservation goals as outlined in the Climate Action Plan.